 I’ve assessed hundreds of applications, conducted numerous interviews, and witnessed thousands of candidates go through our selection process.

-The first things I recommend everyone do before they apply are:
+The first actions I recommend to everyone before they apply are:

-We are a vision and mission-driven organisation that seeks to ensure that education gives every child, regardless of background, a greater choice for their future.
+We are a vision and mission-driven organisation that seeks to ensure that education gives every child a greater choice for their future.

 We want to hear about your connection and commitment to this work.
 Many of our candidates are drawn to this work because of their own educational experience – what about that makes you excited about creating the change we need?

-We’re always excited to read about your motivations and goals in service to our mission, especially the things you’d like to achieve, across the two years of the program and as a member of our Alumni community.
+We’re always excited to read about your motivations and goals in service to our mission, especially the things you’d like your students to achieve, across the two years of the program.

 We’re looking for people with great skills who might not have a depth of education experience, so don’t worry if your examples have nothing to do with this.